[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 COLOR TEMPERATURE - The light spectrum is scientifically described in terms of color temperature, and is measured in degrees Kelvin (K).
 Photographers use three standard light color temperatures.
 The first is called "daylight" for natural outdoors light (5500 degrees K), while the other two are incandescent (artificial light) color temperature standards: 3200 K (tungsten studio lamps) and 3400 K (photo lamps or photofloods).

 COMPACT CAMERA - Commonly refers to a point-and-shoot camera.
+Sometimes referred to as a "CSC," a Compact System Camera.

 COMPACT FLASH - Brand name for one type of digital camera's re-usable memory card on which images taken by the camera are stored.